Risk Factors Dashboard

 In addition, many of the third parties who provide products, services, or support to the Company could also experience any of the above cyber risks or security breaches, which could impact the Company’s customers and its business and could result in a loss of customers, suppliers, or revenue.

-We may be unable to keep pace with technological advances and changes in consumer behavior affecting our business, which could adversely affect our business, financial condition and results of operations.
+The Company may be unable to keep pace with technological advances and changes in consumer behavior, which could adversely affect its business, financial condition and results of operations.

-We rely on our information technology systems to facilitate digital sales leads.
-Our ability to optimize our digital sales platform is affected by online search engines and classified sites that are not direct competitors but that may direct online traffic to the websites of competing automotive retailers.
-These third-party sites could make it more difficult for us to market our vehicles online and attract customers to our online offerings.
-Further, to address changes in consumer buying preferences and to improve customer experience, inventory procurement and recruiting and training, we make corresponding technology and systems upgrades.
-We may not be able to establish sufficient technological upgrades to support evolving consumer buying preferences and to keep pace with our competitors.
-If these systems fail to perform as designed or if we fail to respond effectively to consumer buying preferences or keep pace with technological advances by our competitors, it could have a material adverse effect on our business, financial condition and results of operations.
+The Company relies on its information technology systems to facilitate digital sales leads.
+The Company’s ability to optimize its digital sales platform is affected by online search engines and classified sites that are not direct competitors but that may direct online traffic to the websites of competing automotive retailers.
+These third-party sites could make it more difficult for the Company to market its vehicles online and attract customers to its online offerings.
+These third-party sites could make it 21Table of Contentsmore difficult for the Company to market its vehicles online and attract customers to its online offerings.
+Further, to address changes in consumer buying preferences and to improve customer experience, inventory procurement and recruiting and training, the Company makes corresponding technology and systems upgrades.
+The Company may not be able to establish sufficient technological upgrades to support evolving consumer buying preferences and to keep pace with its competitors.
+If these systems fail to perform as designed or if the Company fails to respond effectively to consumer buying preferences or keep pace with technological advances by its competitors, it could have a material adverse effect on the Company’s business, financial condition and results of operations.

 The impact of climate-change related events, including efforts to reduce or mitigate the effects of climate change and inclement weather can adversely impact the Companys operating results.